fall sports injuries

 Share

-What are some common fall school sports injuries?
+What are some common fall sports injuries?

-Understanding concussion symptoms and seeking medical attention following a blow to the head can help to prevent a more serious outcome.
+Understanding concussion symptoms and seeking medical attention following a blow to the head can help prevent a more serious outcome.
 For many sports, baseline concussion testing is done at the beginning of the season.
 This is to monitor and measure the damage should an injury occur.

-Symptoms include:
+Symptoms of a concussion include:

 • Loss of consciousness